finos/open-source-talent-acceleration/docs/meetings.md

 title: Meetings
 ---

-Join our next [DEI SIG meetings](https://calendar.finos.org) to contribute and collaborate on our expanded Vision!
+Join our next [Open Source Talent Acceleration SIG meetings](https://calendar.finos.org) to contribute and collaborate on our expanded Vision!

 It is on the first Wednesday of every month at 12pm EST/5pm GMT, and is accessible using the following Zoom details: